dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Containers

-Wether to include objects with "Containers" flag when rendering shadowmaps.
+Whether to include objects with "Containers" flag when rendering shadowmaps.

->Default: true
+>Default: false

 ---

 ### Doors

-Wether to include objects with "Doors" flag when rendering shadowmaps.
+Whether to include objects with "Doors" flag when rendering shadowmaps.

 >Default: true